 Some people struggle with addiction because it’s a coping mechanism to make it easier to live with a significant trauma, such as a death or a physical attack.
 Through trauma therapy, we help you process these events and give you methods of overcoming your trauma, allowing you to leave your past in the past.

 We offer a variety of other therapeutic options that could assist you in overcoming your addiction.
-To learn more about our therapeutic programs, call Crestview Recovery today.
+To learn more about these programs, call Crestview Recovery today at 866.262.0531.

 How Individuals Benefit from a Partial Hospitalization Program

-One of the most significant advantages of this type of program is that it allows those in recovery to attend to their home and work lives, while still getting the structured help that they need.
-Individuals who choose partial hospitalization attend treatment five days a week for at least eight hours as they learn essential coping mechanisms for overcoming active addiction.
-However, you can also attend school or go to work if you need to.
-Moreover, you’re around family members who want to help and encourage you in your sobriety.
+A PHP is beneficial because it is less intense than an inpatient program.
+It allows those in recovery to attend to their home and work lives while still getting the structured help that they need.
+Individuals who choose this option attend treatment five days a week for at least eight hours.
+During this time, they learn helpful tools and coping methods to help them overcome addiction.
+Additionally, you can also attend school or work if you need to.
+You are also around family members who want to help and encourage you in your sobriety.